TritonDataCenter/sdc-cloudapi/docs/index.md

 tag.$name | String   | An arbitrary set of tags can be set at provision time, but they must be prefixed with "tag." brand     | String   | (Added in CloudAPI v9.9.0.)
 Optional machine type when creating a HVM machine - can be either "kvm" or "bhyve". firewall_enabled | Boolean | Completely enable or disable firewall for this instance.
-Default is false deletion_protection | Boolean | Whether an instance is destroyable.
+Default is false delegated_dataset | Boolean | (Added in CloudAPI v9.12.0.)
+Optional boolean to allow creation of a delegated dataset inside of the zone.
+Default is false.
+Note that the delegate dataset SAPI config also needs to enabled by the admin. deletion_protection | Boolean | Whether an instance is destroyable.
 See [Deletion Protection](#deletion-protection).
 Default is false allow_shared_images | Boolean | Whether to allow provisioning from a shared image.
 Default is false volumes   | Array    | A list of objects representing volumes to mount when the newly created machine boots